lvntbkdmr/blog/content/posts/portable-dev-env-for-c.md

 Extract compressed **.tar** file into some temporary location (for only building purposes, source files of gdb will not be a part of our development environment)

-**--enable-static=yes** is essential since it requires Python to be found in exactly given location in the case of moving GDB directory somewhere else or changing Python directo
+**--enable-static=yes** is essential since it requires Python to be found in exactly given location in the case of moving GDB directory somewhere else or changing Python directory.

 {{< highlight shell >}}
 export PATH=/home/devenv/Python3.8/bin:$PATH